jupiter-project/metis/TECHNICALS.md

 controller.js: This file contains the routing rules that will be employed by the application.
 For example, they redirect the user 2FA screen when needed or prevent unlogged users to access pages that require authentication. gravity.js:  This is an extremely important file as it loads the app with all the functions the gravity site will use to record data into the blockchain as well as generating important files for development.
-_methods: This file contains certain methods used by the configuration files and that are too large to be placed in the other files without sacrificing code legibility. passport.js: This file contains the code related to the user authentication rules that the app will use.
+_methods: This file contains certain methods used by the configuration files and that are too large to be placed in the other files without sacrificing code legibility. passport.mjs: This file contains the code related to the user authentication rules that the app will use.
 The package Passport handles most of the heavy lifting in the authentication process.
 This file contains all the logic involved in validating a user on login and storing user information at signup.
 Api calls to Jupiter are included during signup so to automatically store certain information in the blockchain and perform certain actions related to it (generating an alias for the user in the blockchain for example).
 Models
 This folder contains the code related to the data that you will be storing in the blockchain.
 The types and number of files contained in this folder depend on the information that you will be storing, but each ‘type’ of record should be put in a separate file to keep information properly classified (More on model files in the ‘How to create a record’ section).
 There are 3 files that will be in this folder by default though:

-_model.js: This is the basic template that every model file is an extension of.
+_model.mjs: This is the basic template that every model file is an extension of.
 BE CAUTIOUS when if editing this file as it will affect data retrieval and organization.
 _validations.js: This file is used to provide validation rules of the data entered to the blockchain.
-Because data validation cannot be done at this moment at the blockchain level, validations rules are fed to the _model.js file which validates data before it is pushed to Jupiter.
-Do not edit unless your project needs specific validation rules. user.js: This is the default user model file.
+Because data validation cannot be done at this moment at the blockchain level, validations rules are fed to the _model.mjs file which validates data before it is pushed to Jupiter.
+Do not edit unless your project needs specific validation rules. user.mjs: This is the default user model file.
 When a ‘users’ table is created (more on this in later sections), this file allows for an immediate way to record information from the users of the app such as name, lastname, email, JUP account and other information required such as keys for 2FA authentication.